How Do I Teach My Baby to Sleep in Their Crib?

 If your baby is older than 4 to 6 months when you transition to crib sleeping, it’s ok to maintain a bit more distance during your comforting sessions.
 As always, lay your baby down in the crib while drowsy.
 If baby is not able to self-soothe, offer verbal soothing or tummy rubbing until your little one is calm.1, 11 Keep the room dark and try not to pick up your baby.6 You can continue going in every 5 to 10 minutes as needed until baby falls asleep .12, 13

 Regardless of age, provide more support at the start of the transition, and slowly offer less over the days or weeks it takes for your little one to initiate sleep in their crib independently.
 Note that babies often don’t have a regular sleep cycle until 6 months old.3

 This is a tough transition for both you and your baby, so once you begin this process, stay strong and be consistent.
 Babies are very smart and will know when they’ve ‘won’ the battle.
 If you relent and go back to sleeping in the same room, it may be a more difficult transition the second time around.
 Know that baby is safe in the crib, is in a loving environment, and that this too shall pass.

 We know parenting often means sleepless nights, stressful days, and countless questions and confusion, and we want to support you in your feeding journey and beyond.
-Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
-They’re here to help on our free, live chat platform Monday through Friday, from 8am–6pm ET.
+Our Happy Baby Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
+They’re here to help on our free, live chat platform Monday through Friday, from 8am–6pm (ET).
 Chat Now!

 Read more about the experts that help write our content!